-A well-maintained tennis court in good condition is a fantastic asset to your home – not only in terms of training and social games, but in the added value to your property.
-But if your court is allowed to fall into disrepair it can a liability to your home, lowering its overall value.
+A well-maintained tennis court in good condition is a fantastic asset to your home – not only in terms of training and social games but also in the added value to your property.
+But if your court is allowed to fall into disrepair it can be a liability to your home, lowering its overall value.
 So if your court has become cracked, overgrown or simply unsuitable to play in, call in the experts to deal with your resurfacing work.
 Some fantastic reasons to choose Sovereign Sports for your resurfacing include:

 - We have more than 35 years of experience in surfacing and resurfacing tennis courts